 What Does Griffonia Simplicifolia Do?

 If you want to know why people look for this vine, forget its appearance.
 Instead, you have to ask: what does Griffonia simplicifolia do to make people search for it?
 It has many uses, both as a beverage and as medicine.

-Indigenous people of West Africa use the leaves of these plants for palm wine, and its sap can be used as a beverage.
-But equally important, the plants are used medicinally in many different ways.
+Indigenous people of west Africa use the leaves of these plants for palm wine, and its sap can be used as a beverage.
+Equally important, the plants are used medicinally in many different ways.